 Course Selection & Transfer Credit

-To choose your courses, use Winchester's Module Information (under item #5) for visiting students.
+To choose your courses, use Winchester's Module Information (under Topic #4) for visiting students.
 You can only take courses listed in this catalog.
-Be sure to review the Guide to Selecting Modules at the top of item #5.
+Be sure to review the Guide to Selecting Modules.

 A full load at Winchester is 60 Winchester credits, which is equal to 12 USM credits.
 Almost all courses are worth 15 Winchester credits which equals three USM credits.
 There are a few 30 credit courses that span for the full academic year.
 It is highly unlikely you will be able to take a full-year course if you are only studying at Winchester for one semester.
 Please consult with the Office of International Programs before considering one.